 We have been trekking the region for a while - here is a glorious 2001

 Basically Project Himalaya is Jamie McGuinness and Kim Bannister (and Joel Schone, now very sadly dead).
 We organize and/or run things ourselves where appropriate and work with good local companies for more logistically challenging trips.
 Project Himalaya is an internet-based business, we live much of the year in Nepal-India and spend around 6 months a year in the mountains.

 The trip leader is responsible for the trip as a whole, including the web pages, email, organizing and leading.
 This means virtually all of your money goes directly on our ground operation and the staff.
 Jamie handles the marketing, web design, additional info and maintenance.
 We are not interested in expanding, in fact actively keep the operation small.

-Leading trips really is our passion; we are not focused on the bottom line.
+Leading trips really is our passion.
 We don't have to satisfy investors or company directors etc, none of us own a car or house and don't cut corners on the operation to make more money.
 Rather, we find the right balance on spending for the trip so that we (you and us!) have a fantastic trip.

 No. The New Zealand Inland Revenue service kindly suggested that if Jamie is based out of NZ and satisfied certain criteria then we won't have to pay any NZ tax.
 We have done this.
 Rather than running our own trekking company in Nepal and India, we use locally owned companies for selected services instead.